 Is there a more mysterious figure in the history of counterculture literature than B. Traven, whose history and background have long been in dispute?
 Most of Traven’s books are set in Mexico and involve the conflicts between the Native population and the Spanish invaders who took over their lands.
 This book exposes the darkness of human greed better than any book in history.
 The film was great, but the book is even better.

 I promised to keep this list to ten, so I have to sign off on this one, even though there are lots of little-known masterpieces left to discuss.
 This book revealed many secrets from the intelligence community regarding brainwashing, only instead of ascribing the nasty business to our own CIA’s MK/ULTRA program, it placed all the blame on the North Koreans, Chinese and Russians.
 The world will never be the same after you read this book and you’ll suddenly know why F. Scott Fitzgerald said the rich were nothing like the rest of us.

 Special shout-outs to: The Ginger Man by J.P.
-Dunleavy, The Risk of Being Ridiculous by Guy Maynard, and Dog Soldiers by Robert Stone; and, of course, The Steam Tunnels by Steven Hager (that’s me!)
+Dunleavy, The Risk of Being Ridiculous by Guy Maynard, and Dog Soldiers by Robert Stone; and, of course, 1966 by Steven Hager (that’s me!)